 Does the size of the district matter?

 Yes, the size of the district does matter when it comes to teacher salaries.
-Districts that are located in more affluent areas generally offer their teachers higher salaries than those in poorer areas.
-Additionally, districts that have a greater number of students usually offer their teachers more money than those with fewer students.
+School districts that are located in more affluent areas generally offer their teachers higher salaries than those in poorer areas.
+Additionally, school districts that have a greater number of students usually offer their teachers more money than those with fewer students.

 Do teacher salaries go up over time?